 The squadron moved to Wick on the north east tip of Scotland to defend the naval base at Scapa Flow.
 The weather conditions were terrible and visibility often poor.
 Townsend left for a dawn patrol with Flying Officer “Tiger” Folkes one morning, heading low over the waves.
 His friend disappeared without trace.

-Townsend earned another kill after a point-blank range dogfight.
-It could easily have been him on the losing side – his Hurricane was riddled with bullets.
+It could easily have been Townsend on the losing side – back at base he found his Hurricane was riddled with bullets.
 In April 1940, Townsend was awarded the Distinguished Flying Cross (DFC) in recognition of his third victory.
 “In each instance he displayed qualities of leadership, skill and determination of the highest order, with little regard for his own safety,” the citation read.

 Battle of Britain

-On 11 July 1940, it seemed Townsend’s luck had run out.
-His Hurricane intercepted a Dornier reconnaissance plane, 20 miles off the coast, shortly after dawn.
+On 11 July 1940, it seemed Townsend’s own luck had run out whilst leading a section of the Squadron on a dawn sortie to protect a convoy.
+His Hurricane intercepted a Dornier reconnaissance plane, 20 miles off the coast.
 Both pilots opened fire at the same time, inflicting severe damage on each other’s aircraft.
 The German managed to nurse his plane back to France, but Townsend’s Hurricane was wrecked.

-He was saved by two strokes of luck: his cockpit had been destroyed in an explosion, but he was miraculously unscathed.
+He was saved by two strokes of luck: while his cockpit was destroyed, he was miraculously unscathed.
 Townsend jumped for his life, counting “one, two, three”, before pulling his parachute rip-cord.
 He splashed into the waves, miles from land, with only his Mae West life-jacket to keep him afloat.
 Fortunately, he was spotted by a minesweeper, Finisterre, which was only in the vicinity because it had strayed miles off course.
 Revived with a rum, he was flying again the same evening.